Ever suspect there’s an easier way to play guitar?

 More specifically, a chord is “more than one pitch” played at the same time.

-When you strum a “G chord”, you’re playing multiple notes at the same time – making a chord.
+When you strum a “G chord” on guitar, you’re playing multiple notes at the same time – making a chord.

 When more than one wind-chime sounds in a wind gust, it makes a chord.
 When two or more people sing at the same time, it makes a chord.
 When your neighbor is mowing his lawn and your other neighbor is blowing the leaves, the sounds of their equipment together makes a chord…although not a very pleasant one.